petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 HOCON also lets you nest and/or chain sections of configuration, creating layers of granularity and providing you a semantically namespaced config.

 #### What is HOCON usually used for?
-HOCON is commonly used for tuning logging settings, enabling special modules (such as `Akka.Remote`), or configuring deployments such as the `Dispatcher` for our `ChartingActor` in this lesson.
+HOCON is commonly used for tuning logging settings, enabling special modules (such as `Akka.Remote`), or configuring deployments such as the `Dispatcher` for our `chartingActor` in this lesson.

 For example, let's configure an `ActorSystem` with HOCON: